Human-Centered-Robotics-Team/Libfranka-Non-RT-Patch/README.md

 ```bash
 patch -p1 < PatchFile
 ```
 Assuming you just downloaded this Patch File in the Libfranka directory.
 Now the Franka ROS server will run without any need of RT kernel.
-Congrats!!

 Also this will work on latest 0.8.0 and also 0.7.1 and 0.7.0.

+Disclaimer: It's always better to use RT kernel when controlling Panda.
+There is no substitute to that.
+Only use this patch if you are okay controlling Panda in a Non-Realtime fashion.

 If any issues raise an issue!
-If youu need for any previous tags, raise an Issue and be sure to tag me (@krishnachaitanya7)!